MerosCrypto/Meros/docs/Protocol/Consensus.md

 Verifications can only be of valid Transactions, meaning Transactions which have been mentioned on the chain or still can be mentioned in a future Block.
 The Transaction does NOT have to beat any spam filter.

-`Verification` has a message length of 50 bytes; the 2-byte Merit Holder's nickname and the 48-byte hash.
+`Verification` has a message length of 50 bytes; the 2-byte holder and the 48-byte hash.
 The signature is produced with a prefix of "\0".

 ### VerificationPacket